-When a child hears his or her name over and over again through the years, the child begins to show the characteristics that the name implies, good or bad.
+When a child hears their name repeatedly through the years, the child begins to show the characteristics that the name implies, good or bad.
 For instance, the name “Moses” means “drawing out.”
-As an adult, Moses was God’s instrument for drawing out the Hebrew people from slavery in Egypt (Exodus 2:10).
+As an adult, Moses was God’s instrument for drawing out the Hebrew people from slavery in Egypt (Ex.
+2:10).
 The name “Joshua” means, “God is salvation.”
 Joshua would later become the captain of the Hebrew army.
-He sought God’s battle plan and then, through obedience, allowed God’s hand to move in the salvation of the Hebrews as they fought and overtook Jericho and other lands (Joshua 1—6).
+He sought God’s battle plan and then, through obedience, allowed God’s hand to move in the salvation of the Hebrews as they fought and overtook Jericho and other lands (Joshua 1-6).

-When the angel told Mary that she had been chosen by God to give birth to the Messiah, the name of that child was not left to chance.
+When the angel told Mary that God had chosen her to give birth to the Messiah, that child’s name was not left to chance.
 God’s plan was specific.
 The angel told Mary to name the baby “Jesus” (Matthew 1:21).
 His name has the same meaning as Joshua’s—“God is salvation.”
-Jesus always sought to know the Father’s plan and as a result, He became the way to abundant life and eternal salvation for every human being.
-Philippians 2:10 tells us that “at the name of Jesus, every knee shall bow in heaven, on earth and under the earth.”
-There’s power and authority in His name!
+Jesus always sought to know the Father’s plan, and as a result, He became the way to abundant life and eternal salvation for every human being.
+Philippians 2:10 tells us that “at the name of Jesus, every knee shall bow in heaven, on earth, and under the earth.”
+There is power and authority in His name!

 Do you see how important and influential a name can be?
 My husband and I kept that in mind as we asked God for direction and read various books of baby names and their meanings.
 We didn’t want to choose a “family name” or whatever name was popular at the time.
 We wanted to bless our baby with a name that had a positive meaning, one that would set the stage for what was ahead in his or her life.
 So which names did we choose for each of our children?